 Sumac Wax (Rhus Succedanea Fruit Wax, Japan Wax)

-The double-refined grade is selected for a lower acid value profile, which is useful in pencil and stick systems where cleaner surface appearance and reduced blooming are important.
+This double-refined grade is selected for a lower acid value profile, making it especially useful in pencil and stick systems where a cleaner surface appearance and reduced blooming are important.

-Usage: Lipstick, lip balm, eyebrow pencil, eyeliner pencil, mascara, cream blush, cream eye color, balm sticks, O/W creams, lotions, and soft-hold pomade or styling cream systems.
+- Soft natural wax for lipsticks, balms, eyebrow pencils, eyeliner pencils, mascara, cream blush, cream eye color, balm sticks, O/W creams, lotions, and soft-hold styling systems

 - Add to the oil phase or anhydrous wax phase and heat until fully melted and uniform.

-- For emulsions, melt into the oil phase before emulsification; do not add as dry pellets directly into the finished emulsion.
+- For emulsions, melt into the oil phase before emulsification; do not add dry pellets directly into a finished emulsion.

-- For pencils, sticks, and mascara systems, run a small hardness/pay-off screen with the selected hard waxes and oils because this wax softens the network and may reduce high-temperature resistance if used too high.
+- For pencils, sticks, and mascara systems, screen hardness and pay-off with the selected hard waxes and oils because this wax softens the network and may reduce high-temperature resistance if used too high.

 - Off-white pellets